 - Home business – If you are starting a service business, a home office might be a great way to start.
-A home business is also a great way to start a business part time.
-You might still have a day job while you start your home based business.
+A home business is also a great way to start a business part-time.
+You might still have a day job while you start your home-based company.

 - Pros – Home businesses cost a lot less to start than brick and mortar businesses.
 You don’t have to worry about signing expensive leases.
 You already have your office.
 A home business is also less risky.
 If you want a business that gives you more time to spend with your family, a home business is your best bet.

-- Cons – For many home based entrepreneurs the work never ends.
-Whenever you are home you could find yourself working.
-You could easily burn yourself out if you can’t separate your business from your private life.
+- Cons – For many home-based entrepreneurs the work never ends.
+Whenever you are home, you could find yourself working.
+You can quickly burn yourself out if you can’t separate your business from your private life.
 If you are someone who loves face to face interaction, a home business might not be the best fit for you.

-- Pros – You don’t have to have a brick and mortar location, although many online business have them.
+- Pros – You don’t have to have a brick and mortar location, although many online businesses also have a physical location too.
 The world is your market.
-As an online business you are not limited by geography.
+As an online business, you are not limited by geography.
 You can sell to anyone who has an internet connection.
 Online businesses are easier to scale than brick and mortar businesses.

 - Cons – You are competing with the world as an online business.
-Your customers are everywhere and so are your competitors.
-You have to be on the top of your game if you are going to succeed online.
+Your customers are everywhere, and so are your competitors.
+You have to be at the top of your game if you are going to succeed online.
 You have to constantly learn and adjust to changes.
-If you are uncomfortable with an ever changing business environment, online might not be the best option for you.
+If you are uncomfortable with an ever-changing business environment, online might not be the best option for you.

 - Location independent business – More and more people with an independent spirit want to start a location independent business.
-This model works great for freelancers, coaches, designers, writers, accountants, and programmers.
+This model works great for freelancers, coaches, designers, writers, accountants, and Python developers.

 - Pros – A location independent business is more than a business.
 It is a lifestyle.
 It is not for everyone, but if you love to travel, there is no better way than to start a location independent business.
 There is very little expense with starting a location independent business.

-Ask yourself the following question to help you generate right business idea:
+Ask yourself the following question to help you generate the right business idea:

 - Do you want to start a product or service business?